 - Vanilla extract

-If you prefer using cream cheese frosting, you can substitute it for the mascarpone here.
-I recommend slightly softening it.
-You may also need to add a few more drops of heavy cream to the frosting to achieve a similar smooth and spreadable consistency.
+- Cream cheese substitution - If you prefer using cream cheese frosting, you can substitute it for the mascarpone here.
+I recommend slightly softening it, and you may need a few more drops heavy cream to give it a more spreadable consistency.

-To a bowl large enough to eventually hold all of your ingredients, add and whisk together all-purpose flour, baking powder, baking soda, and kosher salt.
-Set aside.
+Step 2: To a bowl large enough to eventually hold all of your ingredients, add and whisk together all-purpose flour, baking powder, baking soda, and kosher salt.
+Set aside dry ingredients.

-Add your eggs, buttermilk, fresh or bottled lemon juice, canola oil, and Greek yogurt to your primary mixing bowl.
+Step 5: Add your eggs, buttermilk, fresh or bottled lemon juice, canola oil, and Greek yogurt (or sour cream) to your primary mixing bowl.
 Mix on slow for about 3 minutes.
 Higher speeds will have batter splashing and flying around, so start slowly!

-Pro Tip for Cake Decorating – Freeze your Cake Layers!
+Pro Tip for Decorating - Freeze your Cake Layers!

 Want to avoid crumbs getting everywhere in your frosting as you decorate your cake?
 Work with a cold cake and freeze your layers!